exercism/c/concepts/pointers/about.md

 We can pass in the addresses of `a` and `b` as pointers.
 But, what good will that do, since the function copies the pointers?
 It is good, because a copied address is still the same address.
-By dereferencing the address we can get access to the original value as it was defined in `main`
+By dereferencing the address we can get access to the original value as it was defined in `main()`.

 ```c
 #include <stdio.h>